↑

 The origins of modern-day rum, shortened from the word ‘rumbustious,’ can be traced to enslaved Africans throughout the Caribbean, namely Barbados.

 Hibiscus Syrup & Fresh Lime Juice.
-Sweeten coffee, tea, or cocktails using Hibiscus syrup.
-Freshly squeezed lime juice has a bit of citrus complexity to this delicious drink.
+Use hibiscus syrup to sweeten coffee, tea, or cocktails.
+Freshly squeezed lime juice adds a bit of citrus complexity to this delicious drink.

 Store in the fridge for up to two (2) weeks.